Karaj: History

 The Morvārid Palace was constructed in the nearby Mehršahr district, during the Pahlavi era.
 It was designed by the Frank Lloyd Wright Foundation (Taliesin Associated Architects) on instructions from Shams Pahlavi, elder sister of Mohammad Reza Pahlavi.
 In this period, it was a transit and industrial town.

-Majority of the structure is now controlled by the Basij Organization, and some sections of it are open to public under the operation of Cultural Heritage Organization of Iran.
+The majority of the structure is now controlled by the Basij Organization, and some sections of it are open to the public under the operation of the Cultural Heritage Organization of Iran.

 Other historical sites of the city include the Mausoleum of Šāhzāde Soleymān, Emāmzāde Rahmān, Emāmzāde Zeyd, and Palang Ābād e Eštehārd.

 Demographics

 Ethnicity

-The majority of the residents of Karaj are Persians, with Azerbaijanis making up the second major ethno-linguistic group of the city.
-Kurds, Gilak, Tabari and Lurs include the other ethnicities among the population of Karaj.
+The majority of Karaj's residents are Persians, with Azerbaijanis forming the city's second major ethno-linguistic group.
+Other ethnicities inhabiting Karaj include Kurds, Gilak, Tabari and Lurs.